formbricks/formbricks/README.md

 ## 💪 Mission: Make customer-centric decisions based on data.

 Formbricks helps you apply best practices from data-driven work and experience management to make better business decisions.
-Ask users as they experience your product - and leverage a significantly higher conversion rate.
-Gather all insights you can - including partial submissions and build conviction for the next product decision.
+Ask users as they experience your product and leverage a significantly higher conversion rate.
+Gather all insights you can, including partial submissions, and build conviction for the next product decision.
 Better data, better business.

 ### Features